ZehraKoksal/SNPtotree/README.md

 **contradictory_variants**

 For certain variants - including those resulting from sequencing errors, recurrent mutations or backmutations - variants with contradictory pairwise hierarchical relationships are ignored for the tree generation, but saved as "contradictory variants".
-These variants can be saved in a folder using:
+These variants can be stored in a folder using:
 ```
 -contradictory_variants /path_to_input_data_folder/
 ```